Welcome to Patrick Galvin’s page on Podcasts.ie here we are including recordings of some of Patrick’s best known work.

-Patrick Galvin is probably most well known as a writer of poetry and prose, but his talent crosses many mediums, he is also an acclaimed songwriter, and a collector of traditional music, he is a playwright, satirist and memoirist.
+Patrick Galvin was probably most well known as a writer of poetry and prose, but his talent crossed many mediums, he was also an acclaimed songwriter, and a collector of traditional music, he was a playwright, satirist and memoirist.
 His early career saw him gaining fame as a folk singer, songwriter and song collector and he travelled Europe as a ballad singer.
 He has recorded seven volumes of Irish folk songs in Britain and America.

 Patrick’s work as a poet, playwright and social commentator has been featured on RTE and BBC and he has read his work extensively throughout Ireland, the UK, Germany, Belgium, Newfoundland, Mexico and the USA.
 A recording of his poetry was made at the Library of Congress in Washington D.C. which is now held in its archives.